echemdb/rawtofigure/rtfbook/chapter_rdm/metadata.md

 ---
 # Metadata

-Each measurement file should be annotated by metadata, including data descriptors (units, description of the measured parameter), the experimental conditions (samples, instruments, environment parameters, ...), and possibly also non-specific metadata (users, project, ...).
+Each measurement file should be annotated with metadata, including data descriptors (units, description of the measured parameter), the experimental conditions (samples, instruments, environment parameters, ...), and possibly additional metadata (users, project, ...).
-Usually, only a limited number of descriptors will change between measurements.
+Usually, only a limited number of descriptors will change in a series of measurements.
 For example, you could perform a series of measurements at different temperatures.
 Hence we suggest storing all information in a template, preferably in YAML.
-The YAML format has the advantage of being human and machine-readable alike.
+The YAML format has the advantage of being easily readable by humans and machines.
 A detailed description of how to write YAML can be found [elsewhere](https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started#dictionaries).

-A {download}`simple example <../files/data/data.csv.meta.yaml>` could look as follows:
+A {download}`simple example <../files/data/data.csv.meta.yaml>` could be as follows:
 ```{code-cell} ipython3
 :tags: [remove-input]
 from IPython.display import Code